Lose weight and keep your fitness goals on track with these simple exercise and weight loss tricks — you’ll be summer-ready in no time!

 Have a high protein snack and a piece of fruit about an hour before an event.
 Protein is high on the satiety scale and the fruit contains fibre; both of which help you avoid feeling hungry and overdoing it at the buffet.

-Choose spirits over cocktails
+Choose spirits over cocktails or wine

 Alcohol is high in calories and also has a negative effect on our recovery and sleep quality.
 When paired with loads of sugar (like in cocktails or wine), it can leave us feeling bloated and less-than-fabulous for days after.
 Switch them up for good quality spirit and diet soft drink.